yftorrezg/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

   return weight;
 }

-console.log("Weight of an object in Newton: ", weightOfObject(100)); // 9.81 gravity at the surface of Earth
+console.log("Newton: ", weightOfObject(100)); // 9.81 gravity at the surface of Earth
-console.log("Weight of an object in Newton: ", weightOfObject(100, 1.62)); // gravity at surface of Moon
+console.log("Newton: ", weightOfObject(100, 1.62)); // gravity at surface of Moon
 ```

 Let us see how we write the above functions with arrow functions